The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Experimental details

 \paragraph{Calibration/Training data.} To obtain baseline results (Wanda, SparseGPT, ALPS, L-ADMM, SAFE, SparseLLM), we follow the convention of \citet{frantar2023sparsegpt}, sampling 128 calibration sequences from the C4 dataset with sequence length 2048.
 For \ours, we adopt the same strategy, but use larger calibration sets to account for the iterative nature of our optimization.

-\paragraph{Training details.} We train \ours for 4{,}096 steps with a batch size of 8 across all model scales, using Adam as the base optimizer.
-The penalty parameter follows a cosine schedule, gradually increasing from $0$ at the start to $\lambda$ at the end of training.
+\paragraph{Training details.} We train \ours with 32{,}768 data points, where each data point has sequence length of 2048.
+Batch size and number of steps differ across model, which is presented at table \cref{tab:bs_steps_rules}.
+We use Adam as the base optimizer.
+The penalty parameter is kept constant for moderate sparsity levels (50-60\%), while we use cosine schedule, which gradually increases the penalty parameter from $0$ at the start to $\lambda$ at the end of training.
 All model parameters and optimizer states uses full precision for training (except for memory-efficient setting and ablations), and automatic mixed precision with bf16 precision is used for efficient training.
 A full list of hyperparameter configurations is provided in \cref{tab:global-hyperparams,tab:hyperparams}.

 \paragraph{Evaluation.} Perplexity is measured on the held-out (validation) C4 \citep{raffel2020exploring} and Wikitext2 \citep{merity2017pointer} datasets.
 Zero-shot performance is evaluated with \texttt{lm-eval-harness} across seven standard tasks: ARC-Easy/Challenge (ARC-E/C) \citep{clark2018think}, BoolQ \citep{clark2019boolq}, HellaSwag \citep{zellers2019hellaswag}, OpenBookQA (OBQA) \citep{mihaylov2018can}, RTE \citep{zeng2018mlprune}, and Winogrande \citep{sakaguchi2021winogrande}, and we report the average accuracy as in \cref{subsec:main_results}.